bsumme/odds-price-alert/README.md

 - **Results store**: Derived analyses (odds, value plays, player props, featured games, etc.) are cached in `services/results_store.py` so repeated requests reuse work as long as the snapshot timestamp is unchanged.
 - **Runtime behavior**: During startup the app loads an initial snapshot; if live fetches fail it falls back to dummy data when available.
 Requests will use the newest snapshot; if none exists the server attempts to build one on demand.

+### On-demand fetch mode (disable snapshots)

+If you want the app to behave like pre-snapshot versions and fetch data live on each request, set `ON_DEMAND_FETCH=true` in the environment before starting the server.
+This skips the snapshot scheduler entirely and routes API calls through the repository for fresh odds and props on every request.
+Snapshot-derived caches are bypassed in this mode, and `/api/credits` will report that live on-demand fetching is active.

 ### Basic testing checklist

 Run the automated suite and linting before sending changes: